JohnnyOhms/JohnnyOhms/README.md

 * 🌍  I'm based at Uyo Akwaibom
 * ✉️  You can contact me at [johnchinweike08@gmail.com](mailto:johnchinweike08@gmail.com)
 * 🧠  I'm learning A New/popular Framework
-* 🤝  I'm open to collaborating on Interesting and open source project
+* 🤝  I'm open to contributing and engaging on open source project
 <!-- * ⚡  Am still trying to figure out what language/framework that's best for me🤦 -->

 ### Skills